-I’m all for clean and renewable ways of creating power, and one popular option is installing a home solar power system.
-The problem is solar panels and the other needed equipment are not cheap, not efficient and only a few select locations will provide the means to recoup the cost of purchasing the system due to local climate conditions (amount of sunlight) and electric company incentives.
+I’m all for clean and renewable ways of creating electricity, and one popular option is installing a home solar power system.
+The problem is solar panels and the other needed equipment are not cheap, nor are they efficient.
+Not to mention, only a few select geographic locations will provide the means to recoup the cost of purchasing the system due to local climate conditions and electric company incentives.

 For a very basic system, you will need solar panels, roof mounts, combiner box, DC disconnect switch, cabling, permits, and a grid-tie inverter.
-The inverter will take the direct current produced by the solar panels and convert it into a pure sine-wave AC signal that can be used by the 120 volt electric equipment in your house or can be pushed back onto the power grid.
-You can install this yourself, but it will require detailed plans before a permit will be approved by the city and your electric company.
-And in some areas, you must hire a contractor to do your install.
+You’r also going to need someone to install it for you, unless you plan to do that yourself.
+You will be required to provide detailed plans before a permit will be approved by the city and your electric company.
+And in some areas, they require you to hire a licensed contractor.

 The above mentioned equipment will get you going with a basic system.
 You can also add batteries, but this will greatly increase the cost of the system.
 Here are some estimates on the materials needed for a basic grid-tie PV system: